Joe Rodon: Swansea City

-Rodon grew up in Llangyfelach, Swansea, went to Llangyfelach Primary School, then Pontarddulais Comprehensive School.
+Rodon grew up in Morriston, Swansea, and went to Llangyfelach Primary School, then Pontarddulais Comprehensive School.
 He was a Swansea City season ticket holder before joining the club at the age of eight in 2005.
 He signed his first professional contract in July 2015 and was named on the first-team bench for the first time in January 2016 for the FA Cup tie with Oxford United.
 He was then named on the first-team bench in the Premier League game at the Emirates Stadium against Arsenal in October 2017.
 Rodon played as captain of Swansea's under-23 team in a 2–1 win over Cheltenham Town in the EFL Trophy on 15 August 2017.

 On 30 January 2018, he joined League Two side Cheltenham Town on loan until the end of the 2017–18 season.
-Manager Gary Johnson said that "we have been keeping an eye on him for some time and he is undoubtedly a quality player".
+Manager Gary Johnson said, "We have been keeping an eye on him for some time, and he is undoubtedly a quality player".
+He made his senior debut for the club on 3 February 2018, starting in a 1–1 draw away to Grimsby Town, and he made seven starts and five substitute appearances for the club during his loan with the club.

+Swansea were relegated to the EFL Championship for the 2018–19 season, and Rodon made his debut for Swansea under new manager Graham Potter on 11 August 2018, starting in a 1–0 home win over Preston North End.
+He established himself as a regular starter at the club following the departure of first-team centre-backs Kyle Bartley, Ashley Williams, Federico Fernández, and Jordi Amat.
+On 1 November 2018, Rodon signed a new contract with Swansea, valid until summer 2022, having made 12 appearances for the club up to that point.
+He made 23 league appearances for the club prior to suffering a metatarsal injury in January 2019, and made 27 league appearances in total over the 2018–19 season.

-Rodon returned to Swansea and was given his senior debut by manager Graham Potter ahead of the 2018–19 Championship season.
-He became a regular starter at the club and made 21 appearances the following season under new coach Steve Cooper.
+He made 21 appearances the following season under new coach Steve Cooper.

 Tottenham Hotspur

-Rodon signed for Premier League club Tottenham Hotspur on 16 October 2020 for a fee of around £11 million on a five-year contract.
-Rodon made his Premier League debut for Tottenham Hotspur on 26 October 2020 after coming on as a substitute for Son Heung-min in the 93rd minute in the 1–0 win away against Burnley.
+Rodon signed for Premier League club Tottenham Hotspur on 16 October 2020, signing a five-year contract for a reported fee of £11 million.
+He made his Premier League debut for Tottenham Hotspur on 26 October 2020 after coming on as a substitute for Son Heung-min in the 93rd minute in the 1–0 win away against Burnley.
 He made his first start for the club in the away match against Chelsea on 29 November as Toby Alderweireld was out injured, and helped keep a clean sheet in a 0–0 draw.

-Loan to Rennes

-On 1 August 2022, it was announced that Rodon had joined French club Rennes on a year-long loan with an option to buy.
+On 1 August 2022, Rodon joined French Ligue 1 club Stade Rennais on a year-long loan with Rennes holding the option to sign him permanenty, for a fee estimated to be €20 million.